ypid/dotfiles-1/README.md

     sh -c "`curl -fsSL https://raw.github.com/lfilho/dotfiles/master/install.sh`"

-To get to know this project, please first refer to the [original repository/project](https://github.com/skwp/dotfiles), and then come back to my fork :-)
+To get to know this project, please first refer to the [original project](https://github.com/skwp/dotfiles), read their README and then come back to this one :-)

 Here are the differences with the upstream repo:

 ## Differences of this fork with the original project:
   * VIM
     * NeoBundle instead of Vundle
+    * [Unite](https://github.com/Shougo/unite.vim) (which by itself substituted the use of CtrlP, LustyJuggler, Ag)
     * Support for [project/folder specific .vimrc configuration](https://github.com/MarcWeber/vim-addon-local-vimrc)
     * Additional support for:
       * Mustache templating system